 One of the things that people love about acupuncture is how relaxed they feel after a treatment.
 Often this sense of relaxation will last long after the session, even spilling out into your day to day.

-For more information about acupuncture and Chinese medicine with Dr. Samantha and Sarah May at ENHC, see What to Expect.
+For more information about acupuncture and Chinese medicine with Dr. Brody at ENHC, see What to Expect.

 Clinical nutrition addresses all aspects of diet and nutrition including: